top of page

 ETYMOLOGY

-The prefix “ad” means “to, near, at” in the sense of “regarding”.
+The prefix “ad” means “to, near, at”

 Thus, ADVERB means “regarding the verb”